hgn/hippod/README.md

 Must be available but can be an empty list if no further description is available or makes no sense.
 If a description is given then a *type* must be given.
 This must be *main* or *media*.
-There **MUST** be exactly one main type and 0 - \infty media types.
+There **MUST** be exactly one main type and 0 - ∞ media types.

 Media types **MUST** have a mime type.
 Currently supported media types are: